TedHusted/awake/awake.md/awake.md

 Idisi: It could be.
 Sometimes awareness begins with questions, like the ones you’re asking now.
 But it comes with responsibility.
 Are you prepared to take responsibility for yourself?

-Ally: I think so. — Was Brent’s incident connected to these changes?
+Ally: I think so. — Was Brent’s death connected to these changes?
 Is that why he died?
 Actuarial tables say that he should have lived longer.

 Idisi: Brent died after a traffic incident.
 Did you not know that?